Top Ten Sales Resume Tips

 7. Keep it professional.

 It is not necessary or advisable to include personal information such as age, health, hobbies, or marital status.
-At best, they’re irrelevant and at worst they can be used to knock you out of consideration.
+At best, they’re irrelevant.
+At worst they can be used to knock you out of consideration.

 8. Don’t expect a job from your resume.